Professional practice

 • Instructed by the Republic of Chile in the case concerning the Dispute over the Status and Use of the Waters of the Silala (Chile v.
 Bolivia) before the International Court of Justice, led by Samuel Wordsworth KC.

-• Provided legal opinion (as junior counsel) on the legality of the proposed relocation of the UK’s Embassy in Tel Aviv in Jerusalem, led by Alison Macdonald KC.
+• Advised on the legality of the proposed relocation of the UK’s Embassy in Tel Aviv in Jerusalem, led by Alison Macdonald KC.

 • Advised the Foreign, Commonwealth & Development Office on matters relating to the designations of persons under the Sanctions and Anti-Money Laundering Act 2018 (SAMLA).